Kitchen Backsplash Ideas

 The white cottage-style cabinetry in this beach house benefits from sea glass colors of turquoise and green in the kitchen backsplash and accents.
 Taupe-color walls serve as a serene backdrop for the dramatic blue island.
 White cabinetry on the back wall of the galley kitchen offers a bit of calm for the eyes, while the turquoise-painted island adds energy.

 Fewer details keep a kitchen feeling calm and clutter-free, but the modern look doesn't have to be cold.
-This kitchen combines cloudy gray granite counters, glass backsplashes, and hardware so slim it barely registers.
+This kitchen combines cloudy gray granite counters, a glass kitchen backsplash, and hardware so slim it barely registers.
 Mingle the backsplash idea with large expanses of riftsawn oak cabinetry for a warm result.

 How to Seal Grout

-Protect your hard work by learning how to seal grout and keep your kitchen backsplash looking new!
+A DIY kitchen backsplash involves careful labor.
+The last thing you want is for the grout to get dirty and full of stains.
+Protect your hard work by learning how to seal grout and keep your kitchen backsplash looking new.

 Country-Style Kitchen Backsplash